vjbollavarapu/tidygen/apps/frontend/CONTRIBUTING.md

-# Contributing to iNEAT-ERP
+# Contributing to TidyGen

-Thank you for your interest in contributing to iNEAT-ERP!
+Thank you for your interest in contributing to TidyGen!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute